phueb/WikiNeighbors/README.md

 Show neighbors in Wikipedia co-occurrence space with Python's Flask web framework.

-## Performance
+## Usage

-### Warning

-To build/cache a vocabulary using at least 4.8M documents, it is recommended to have at least 32GB of memory.

-### Speed

-On a modern desktop, it takes about 15 minutes to build a 1000K vocabulary using 4.8M documents.
+Before retrieving neighbors, a similarity matrix must be built.
+There are various choices available to the user:
+* vocabulary size
+* number of documents (Wikipedia articles)

+To do so, click on the button labeled `build` for a given corpus.
+Next select a vocabulary size and the name of the pickle file containing a selection of word counts.
+For example, the file `4800_NOUN.pkl` contains 4,800 dictionaries, mapping nouns to their frequency, one for each article.

 During the build,
-* pickled dictionaries are loaded from the file server which contain word counts for each article.
+* pickled dictionaries are loaded into memory
 * a vocabulary is created
 * a word-by-document co-occurrence matrix is populated
 * a similarity matrix is constructed
 * the vocabulary and similarity matrix are saved to disk

+### Warning

+To build a similarity matrix using at least 4.8M documents, it is recommended to have at least 32GB of memory.

+## Performance

+### Speed

+On a modern desktop, it takes about 15 minutes to build a 1000K vocabulary using 4.8M documents.

 ### Memory